genevera/corectl/documentation/markdown/corectl_ssh.md

 ### Options

 ```
   -h, --help          help for ssh
+  -p, --port string   port to use for connecting to sshd on the VM (default "22")
 ```

 ### Options inherited from parent commands